ModbusScope/ModbusScope/tests/googletest/docs/gmock_cook_book.md

 }
 ```

-The expectation spec says that the first `Bar("a")` must happen before check
+The expectation spec says that the first `Bar("a")` call must happen before
-point "1", the second `Bar("a")` must happen after check point "2", and nothing
+checkpoint "1", the second `Bar("a")` call must happen after checkpoint "2", and
-should happen between the two check points.
-The explicit check points make it
+nothing should happen between the two checkpoints.
+The explicit checkpoints make
-easy to tell which `Bar("a")` is called by which call to `Foo()`.
+it clear which `Bar("a")` is called by which call to `Foo()`.

 ### Mocking Destructors